adquesto/adquesto-php-sdk/README.md

 * `reminderQuestId` Reminder ad element ID (eg. `questo-reminder-container`)
 * `isDraft` Should Ad be displayed as a draft (false as default)

-By default both are generated with random string.
+By default both `mainQuestId` and `reminderQuestId` are generated with random string.

+*NOTE*: For all testing purposes, including preview mode in CMS of any kind, `isDraft` should be set to `true`.

 #### SubscriptionsContextProvider